-Based on a review of our contractor's evaluation, we conclude that the licensee's responses to reduce the IGSCC susceptibility of the austenitic stainless steel piping in their five (5) operating BWR units did not fully meet the guidelines set forth in NUREG-0313, Revision 1.
-However, because of the recent industry-wide experience and the other current industry-wide activities to mitigate the IGSCC (including the inspection conducted in responses to regulatory actions; e.g., Bulletins 82-03, 83-02 and the confirmatory orders) that are not reflected in the licensee's responses, we conclude that the question regarding whether or not NUREG-0313 Revision 1 guidelines are being met is moot at this time.
+Based on a review of the contractor's evaluation, the staff concludes that the licensee's responses to reduce the IGSCC susceptibility of the austenitic stainless steel piping in their Oyster Creek Unit 1 plant did not fully meet the guidelines set forth in NUREG-0313, Revision 1.
+However, because of the recent industry-wide experience and other current industry-wide activities to mitigate the IGSCC (including the inspection conducted in responses to regulatory actions; e.g., Bulletins 82-03, 83-02 and the confirmatory orders) that are not reflected in the licensee's responses, the staff concludes that the question regarding whether or not NUREG-0313, Revision 1 guidelines are being met is moot at this time.
 Further staff actions will depend upon the licensee's response to Generic Letters 84-07 and 84-11.